 After that, brewhouses flourished.
-Over the years, numerous Pittsburgh area breweries have opened, changed hands and names, consolidated, failed, and then were revived.
+Numerous area breweries opened, changed hands and names, consolidated, failed, and then were revived.
 Early efforts included the Wainwright Brewery in Lawrenceville, which was in operation from 1818 until 1920.
-The M. Winter Brothers Brewery, which was established by a trio of Bavarian brothers–Alois, Wolfgang, and Michael Winter–operated on Pittsburgh’s South Side at Josephine Street from 1833 to 1899.
-The Winter Brother’s brew was not bottled but sold in wooden kegs to biergartens and taverns.
+The M. Winter Brothers Brewery was established by a trio of Bavarian brothers: Alois, Wolfgang, and Michael Winter.
+It operated on the South Side at Josephine Street from 1833 to 1899.
+Their brew was not bottled but sold in wooden kegs to biergartens and taverns.

 Another of the first brewers in the city was Edward Frauenheim, who came from Germany and established his Iron City Brewing Company in 1861.
 The brewery began 150 years ago on 17th Street in Lawrenceville and remained there until 1866, when it outgrew the facilities and moved to Liberty Avenue and 34th Street.

-The Pittsburgh Business Directory in 1895 reported approximately 30 breweries in the Pittsburgh area.
 By 1860, there were 1,269 breweries in the U.S. which produced more than one million barrels of beer for a population of 31 million inhabitants.
 New York and Pennsylvania were the leading producers, brewing 85 percent of all the beer produced in America.
+The Pittsburgh Business Directory reported in 1895 that there were approximately 30 breweries in the Pittsburgh area.

 The Pittsburgh Brewing Company